operator-framework/rukpak/internal/provisioner/plain/README.md

 * Clone the repository via `git clone https://github.com/operator-framework/rukpak`
 * Navigate to the repository via `cd rukpak`
-* Run `make run` to build and deploy the provisioner onto the local cluster.
+* Run `make run-local` to build and deploy the provisioner onto the local cluster.

 ### Installing the Combo Operator